es5/es5.github.io/README.md

 ## IMPORTANT

 This document is _not_ the ES5 spec.
-It is a completely **non-normative** _derivative work_, as permitted by copyright notice on the spec, which reads in part:
+It is a completely **non-normative** _derivative work_, as permitted by the copyright notice on the spec, which reads in part:

 > This draft document may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implementation